paragsagar/todoapp/README.md

 * [x] Required: User can Add items to todo list.
 * [x] Required: User can delete an item by click and hold.
 * [x] Required: User can edit an item and will be replaced at same position.
+* [x] Required: Data transfers to new Activity and it shows up in the Edit text.
+Edit text is Focused and cursor in the end of the text.
 * [x] Required: Persistant Data, it saves in a text file.
+* [x] Optional: Added toast after persistance of data.
+* [x] Optional: Update App Icons.

 Walkthrough of all user stories: